Tilghman Watermen's Museum: Lee House

-Lee House is a 2 1/2-story, frame house in an "ell" shape, with two equal frame wings.
-In the angle of the ell is a three-bay entrance projection with a central doorway and sash windows on either side.
+Lee House is a 2 1/2-story, frame house in an "L" shape, with two equal frame wings.
+In the angle of the "L" is a three-bay entrance projection with a central doorway and sash windows on either side.
 According to local inhabitants of the area, the unique design allowed for air flow throughout the house, regardless of the direction of the breeze.

 The Maryland Historic Trust inventory notes that the house at one time belonged to Becky Lee.
 The Lee family are credited as the original owners, living in the Lee House until the 1930s.
 Then the house was inherited by Leona Garvin Harrison.
 Harrison lived nearby at "The Elms", a popular island resort.
 She used the Lee House as a boarding house for overflow guests and fishing parties.
 Up to twelve people at a time slept there, eating their meals at the Elms.
 After 1971 the Lee House remained vacant.
 It was inherited in 1984 by Leona Garvin Harrison's daughter, Shirley Garvin Walton, and in 2000 by her grandchildren, John and Barbara Walton.

 "The Lee House represents something unique to Tilghman Island, as do the watermen and their way of life."